 Simplify Array Migrations and Storage Upgrades

-Eliminate service disruptions with live, automated migration of virtual machine disk files from existing storage to their new destination.
-Non-disruptive migration of virtual machine disk files to different classes of storage enables cost-effective management of virtual machine disks based on usage and priority policies as part of a strategy for tiered storage.
+VMware vSphere® Storage vMotion® enables live migration of virtual machine disk files within and across storage arrays without service disruptions.
+Non-disruptive virtual machine disk file migration to different classes of storage enables cost-effective management of virtual machine disks as part of a tiered storage strategy.

 Dynamically Optimize Storage I/O Performance

-Optimize storage I/O performance through non-disruptive movement of virtual machine disk files to alternative LUNs that are better architected to deliver the required performance.
+vMotion optimizes storage I/O performance through non-disruptively moving disk files to alternative LUNs that are better architected to deliver the required performance.
 Cut costs by eliminating over-allocation of storage resources in order to deal with I/O bottlenecks.

 Manage Storage Capacity More Efficiently

-For vSphere 5.0, Storage vMotion was enhanced to use a new method called Mirror Mode.
-At the high level, Mirror Mode uses a one-pass copy of data from source to destination datastore, with changed blocks on the source datastore mirrored to the destination.
-Storage vMotion uses the VMkernel Datamover to perform that data transfer between source and destination datastores, with the Mirror Driver managing how virtual machine writes are applied during the copy.
+For vSphere 5.0, Storage vMotion uses a new method called Mirror Mode.
+At the high level, Mirror Mode uses a one-pass data copy from source to destination datastore, with changed blocks on the source datastore mirrored to the destination.
+Storage vMotion uses the VMkernel Datamover to perform that data transfer between source and destination datastores, while the Mirror Driver manages how virtual machine writes are applied during the copy.

-In vSphere 5.1, up to four parallel disk copies per Storage vMotion operation can now be performed.
+In vSphere 5.1 and later, now you can perform up to four parallel disk copies per Storage vMotion operation.
 In previous versions, vSphere serially copied disks belonging to a virtual machine.
 For example, if a request to copy six disks in a single Storage vMotion operation is received, the first four copies are initiated simultaneously.
 Then, as soon as one of the first four finishes, the next disk copy is started.
-In order to reduce performance impact on other virtual machines, parallel disk copies only apply to Storage vMotion of multiple virtual machine disk files from multiple distinct datastores to multiple distinct datastores.
-This means that if a virtual machine has disk files on datastore A, B, C and D, parallel disk copies will on happen if destination datastores are E, F, G and H. The common use case of parallel disk copies is the migration of a virtual machine configured with an anti-affinity rule inside a Storage DRS datastore cluster.

-If you are moving disks between different datastores in a single Storage vMotion operation, this should speed things up significantly.
-The limit of eight concurrent Storage vMotion operations doesn’t directly relate to the parallel disk copy change.
-For example, even if only one Storage vMotion operation is issued (leaving room for another seven operations on the target datastores), that single operation might be moving multiple disks related to a virtual machine.
+Moving disks between different datastores in a single Storage vMotion operation should speed the process significantly.
+You are allowed eight concurrent Storage vMotion operations, which doesn’t directly relate to the parallel disk copy change.
+For example, even if only one Storage vMotion operation is issued (leaving room for another seven operations on the target datastores), that single operation might be to move multiple disks related to a virtual machine.